defold/doc/docs/en/manuals/font.md

 These types of fonts provide no performance improvement from bitmap fonts generated from TrueType or OpenType font files, but can include arbitrary graphics, coloring and shadows right in the image.

 Add the generated *.fnt* and *.png* files to your Defold project.
 These files should reside in the same folder.
 Create a new font file and set the *font* property to the *.fnt* file.
-Make sure that *output_format* is set to "TYPE_BITMAP".
+Make sure that *output_format* is set to `TYPE_BITMAP`.
 Defold will not generate a bitmap but use the one provided in the PNG.

 ::: sidenote
 To create a BMFont, you need to use a tool that can generate the appropriate files.
 Several options exist: